Lukasa/mkcert/README.md

 Therefore, to build a `.pem` file that contains everything but any GeoTrust certificates and any QuoVadis certificates, you would issue a GET request to `/generate/all/except/geotrust+quovadis`.

 The response to this request has the body formatted exactly like a `.pem` file, suitable for saving immediately.

+### POST /generate/

+Builds a PEM file containing only the root certificates specified.
+The root certs are specified in the request body.
+The format of the request body is a JSON list of *exact* labels to include.
+That is, to generate a `.pem` file that contains only the "GeoTrust Global CA" and the "QuoVadis Root CA", you would POST the following body:

+    ["GeoTrust Global CA", "QuoVadis Root CA"]

+The response to this request has the body formatted exactly like a `.pem` file, suitable for saving immediately.

+### POST /generate/all/except/

+Builds a PEM file containing all but the root certificates specified.
+The root certs are specified in the request body.
+The format of the request body is a JSON list of *exact* labels to include.
+That is, to generate a `.pem` file that contains all the certs except the "GeoTrust Global CA" and the "QuoVadis Root CA", you would POST the following body:

+    ["GeoTrust Global CA", "QuoVadis Root CA"]

+The response to this request has the body formatted exactly like a `.pem` file, suitable for saving immediately.